youngcet/shared_preferences_wrapper/README.md

 - **clearAll()**: Clears all shared preferences.
 - **getAllSharedPreferences()**: Gets all shared preferences.
 - **isSharedPreferencesEmpty()**: Checks if shared preferences is empty.
+- **addListener(String key, void Function() listener)**: Adds listeners for shared preference changes.
+- **removeListener(String key, VoidCallback listener)**: Removes listeners for shared preference changes.
+- **addBatch(Map<String, dynamic> data)**: Add multiple key-value pairs in a single batch operation.
+- **updateBatch(Map<String, dynamic> data)**: Update multiple key-value pairs in a single batch.

+### Shared Preferences Wrapper Encryption
+- **setEncryptionKey(String key)**: Sets an encryption key to encrypt and decrypt sensitive data stored in shared preferences. **CURRENTLY ONLY STRINGS ARE SUPPORTED.** This means that when the key is set, it will be applied to only String data types when adding and retrieving strings.

 ## Contributing